shantaly/todo-app/README.md

 # Plooto Todo

-Using Vue 3 in Vite.
+Using Vue 3 in Vite & Node.js with Typescript end-to-end.

 ## Project Setup